Arnavion/PyTPFanControl/README.md

 ### Requirements
 - thinkpad-acpi in your kernel
 - fan_control=1 module parameter for thinkpad-acpi
-- PySide compiled for Python3
+- PyQt4 compiled for Python3 and Qt5

 ### Notes
 - The script currently has the names of sensors hard-coded to work for the T61.